 As disclosed in the section headed "Risk Factors" under the Company's prospectus dated 8 March 2018, revenue of the Group's corporate finance activities is to a large extent derived from transactions for which the Group is engaged on a one-off basis.
 The nature of the corporate finance activities also means the demand and scope for our activities are dependent on an array of factors such as the conditions of the financial markets which is beyond our control.
 In addition, the nature of the Group's business is largely based on non-recurring projects and engagement terms may vary from project to project.
-As such, the Group is formulating different strategies, including but not limited to recruiting new responsible officer and emphasising on material transactions pitching with the hope to expand customer base as well as generate higher fee income.
+As such, the Group is formulating different strategies, including but not limited to emphasising on material transactions pitching with the hope to generate higher fee income.
+During the year ended 30 September 2022, the Group had successfully secured certain transactions with relatively high advisory fees.